Prozorro.Sale

-The director of State Enterprise "Prozorro.Sale" is Oleksiі Sobolev.
-The first deputy director since 2019 is Daria Marchak.
-Control over the state enterprise is carried out by an independent supervisory board.
-It consists of representatives of the Ministry of Economy of Ukraine, as well as three independent experts elected in an open competition.
+Prozorro.Sale (ukr. - Прозорро.Продажі) is a Ukrainian digital Public Sales ecosystem - online auctions for transparent and efficient sale, lease, and allocation of government and municipal assets (incl. real estate, land, privatization, licenses & quotas, seized assets, non-performing loans, surplus assets, metal scrap, etc.).

+It is Open Source, Open-Data and Public-Private: government core (Prozorro.Sale JSC) + private eMarketplaces.

 History

 The project was launched in 2016 with the support of international donors, in particular, Western NIS Enterprise Fund (WNISEF), through the commitment and capacity of the NGO Transparency International Ukraine.

 Work on the creation of the "Prozorro.Sale" system started in July 2016 with the sale of assets of liquidated banks.
 At that time, the reform of public procurement in Ukraine proved its effectiveness, so to develop a new project that would help to sell state and municipal property transparently, the experience of Prozorro was applied.

 The initiator of the system was the Deposit Guarantee Fund of Ukraine (DGF).
 In 2016, when the reform of the banking system got under way, the Deposit Guarantee Fund was managing the assets of more than 90 liquidated banks.
-Their book value was more than UAH 400 billion (i.e. 14,86 billion USD) These assets had to be sold as soon as possible at the highest value to pay off the millions of depositors of bankrupt banks.
+Their book value was more than ₴400 billion (i.e. US$14.86 billion) These assets had to be sold as soon as possible at the highest value to pay off the millions of depositors of bankrupt banks.
 The law established a 5-year term for doing this, but the sales model existing at that time did not allow for efficient and transparent management of the liquidated assets of banks.

 Therefore, the electronic trading system (ETS) based on the principles of Prozorro was established.
 A team of specialists from different divisions of the Fund and the project office hosted by Transparency International Ukraine, the reform's core partner, received a political mandate to carry out the institutional transformation.
 The National Bank of Ukraine and the Ministry of Economy of Ukraine supported the idea.
 On June 24, 2016, the stakeholders concluded a Memorandum of Cooperation in building a transparent and efficient system for the sale of assets of insolvent and liquidated banks in Ukraine.